h9lk/mastercomfig/docs/next_steps/quick_fixes.md

 ## Game resolution or graphics keep resetting

 Check to see if you have `-dxlevel 100` in your TF2 launch options, it may have a different number next to it.
 You only needed to launch with this launch option one time.

+## View flickers when going underwater

+Disabling 3D sky on some AMD graphics cards in DirectX can cause flickering when going underwater.
+Either use the `-vulkan` launch option, or turn on 3D sky.

 ## I got banned from the Discord server